SanjayDevarajan03/PremierLeague_TicketDemand_Predictor/README.md

 - **Match Schedule & Team Performance**: Retrieved from Football-Data.org and TheSportsDB.
 - **Competing Events**: Other major events happening near stadiums fetched from Ticketmaster API

-## Project methodalgy
+## Project methodology
-Our methodalgy features three-stage ML pipelines, leveraging modern MLOps principles such as feature stores, model registries, and automated inference to ensure scalability and reliability.
+Our methodology features three-stage ML pipelines, leveraging modern MLOps principles such as feature stores, model registries, and automated inference to ensure scalability and reliability.

 ### **1. Feature Pipeline**